What is Sport Related Concussion?

 Gait analysis (potentially causing unsteadiness and a slower, protected gait)

 Concussion/Whiplash Treatment Options

 Following the assessment, an individual treatment program can then be developed to target the problems identified in the examination.
-This may include referral to other concussion expert practitioners and should occur in collaboration with your managing clinician as the best outcomes in SRC are acheived through a multidisciplinary team care approach.
+This might include chiropractic mobilization and manipulation to the upper cervical spine, soft tissue treatment to the muscle around the neck, rehabilitation of the positional sensors and strength of the neck muscles, gait and balance retraining, as well as Cawthorne-Cooksey exercises for dizziness and visual exercises.
+Referrals to other concussion expert practitioners maybe required and any rehabilitation should be occurring in collaboration with your managing clinician as the best outcomes in SRC are achieved through a multidisciplinary team care approach.

-For more information or to book an assessment today you can either call the Shannon Clinic, book online and email us.
+For more information or to book an assessment today you can either call the Shannon Clinic – Melbourne Chiropractic and Sports Care or book an appointment online below.
 For more SRC, sports nutrition and sports and exercise medicine related information be sure to check out our blog, Facebook and Instagram posts.